Best night vision goggles for 2022

 Analog versus digital night vision

-Most night vision relies on infrared light outside our visible light spectrum.
+Most night vision relies on infrared light our visible light spectrum.
 Analog night vision uses an image intensification tube to amplify the light in an image.
-Unfortunately, using your analog night vision in bright conditions can ruin the technology within the device.
+Unfortunately, using your analog night vision in bright conditions can ruin the sensitive technology within the device.
 But, they can be more affordable than digital night vision.

 Digital night vision converts infrared light to electronic signals.
 Because of this, digital night vision will be unaffected by daylight since it just converts the light to electrical signals.
 These often come in three to four generations, with the quality and brightness of the image increasing in each generation.
 As a result, these images are much sharper and clearer, though they are often more expensive.